deohayer/argapp/README.md

 # optional arguments:
 #   -h, --help     Show the help message and exit.
 main = App(help='This is help.')
-# OK, the sub-command with both.
+# OK, the subcommand with both.
 # Main help:
 # argapp.py CMD ...
 #
 # This is help.
 #
 # positional arguments:
-#   CMD    A sub-command to run.
+#   CMD    A subcommand to run.
 #          Possible values:
-#           * app - This is sub-command help.
+#           * app - This is subcommand help.
 #
 # optional arguments:
 #   -h, --help     Show the help message and exit.
 # ------------------------------------------------
-# Sub-command help:
+# subcommand help:
 # argapp.py app
 #
-# This is sub-command prolog.
+# This is subcommand prolog.
 #
 # optional arguments:
 #   -h, --help     Show the help message and exit.
 app = App(app=main,
-          help='This is sub-command help.',
+          help='This is subcommand help.',
-          prolog='This is sub-command prolog.',
+          prolog='This is subcommand prolog.',
           name='app')
 # TypeError: Invalid type of App.prolog: bool.
 Expected: str, None.
 app = App(app=main,